Research at the School of Management

-The School of Management active research environment can be seen in our staff's wide range of research interests and publications, with many staff participating in the following ongoing or recently completed major research projects:
+The School of Management's active research environment can be seen in the wide range of research interests and publications on individual staff pages, and demonstrated by their participation in these major research projects:

 - Building Our Productivity